2019: Looking Ahead

 The Irishman is a Netflix movie that stars Robert De Niro, Al Pacino, Joe Pesci, and Harvey Keitel.
 It’s an old school cast of the heavyweights from Scorcese movies through the ages.
 And the addition, (the one guy who hasn’t worked with Scorcese before, but is right at home in the gangster genre,) is Pacino.
 That movie should be pretty incredible.
 As if it needed any more reason to peak our interest, however, the movie is also going to de-age it’s stars using computer technology to make them look like they are back in their thirties.
 Talk about something cool.

 Speaking of John Wick films, we’ve got John Wick 3 coming in 2019, and that’s a trilogy capper to be excited about.
 The first two movies were both fantastic and creative and smart.
-The first one should build on the mythology and most likely bring everything to an end.
+The third one should build on the mythology and most likely bring everything to an end.
 This just might go down as one of the coolest action movie trilogies of all time, (meaning one of the few where all three movies are good.)

 On the topic of action movies, there’s a Hellboy reboot, and some other superhero movies that look like modern takes on Superman, (meaning aliens that look like humans and have superhuman powers.)
 We’re talking about Captain Marvel and Shazam.
 Both look pretty good from the trailers.
 There’s also another X-Men movie with Dark Phoenix, although I wouldn’t hold your breath with that one, considering the massive amounts of reshoots and delays.

 But aside from Marvel and Star Wars, (two properties that Disney bought,) the studio has its own things going on as well.
 There are live action versions of The Lion King, Aladdin, and Dumbo all coming out next year.
 Not to mention Toy Story 4.
 Considering that The Lion King and Aladdin are some of the best animated films Disney has ever put out, that’s some pretty exciting news.
 And for the Lion King, it’s John Favreau directing, who has already proven himself in this type of movie with The Jungle Book from a few years ago.
-And Disney also has the long anticipated Frozen 2 coming out that year too.
+Disney also has the long anticipated Frozen 2 coming out next year too.

 And finally, there’s Tarantino.
 The man who hasn’t made a bad film yet.
 The only one.
 Deathproof wasn’t great, but it also wasn’t bad, and other than that, this writer / director has proven himself to be a mastermind of movies.
-And in recent years, he has almost remade himself (with historicallyt set films like Inglorious Basterds, Django Unchained, and The Hateful Eight.)
+And in recent years, he has almost remade himself (with historically set films like Inglorious Basterds, Django Unchained, and The Hateful Eight.)
 Well, he’s at it again, this time taking on the seventies and Charles Manson in the movie Once Upon A Time in Hollywood.
-It stars Brad Pitt and Leonardo DiCaprio, two A list stars who have worked with Tarantino before.
+It stars Brad Pitt and Leonardo DiCaprio, two A list stars who have both worked with Tarantino before.
 This one should be an absolute winner.

 Top Ten Most Anticipated Movies of 2019